jrebagliatti/techcasestudies/_posts/2016-06-30-orckestra.md

 ---
 layout: post
 title: "Learnings from a DevOps hackfest with Orckestra"
 author: "William Buchwalter & Julien Stroheker"
 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date: 2016-06-30
-categories: DevOps
+categories: [DevOps]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: This article is aimed at sharing the learnings from the DevOps Hackfest with Orckestra.
-verticals: Retail, Consumer Products & Services
+verticals: [Retail & Consumer Goods]
-language: English
+language: [English]
+geolocation: [North America]
+#permalink: /<page-title>.html
 ---

 Orckestra teamed up with Microsoft for a week-long Hackfest.
 During this event we discussed different DevOps practices that could improve their software delivery processes, such as:

 * Automated load tests
 * Automated functional tests as part of Continuous Integration